alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/01_required_source_line.md

 The project name must be real, accurate, and publicly verifiable.

 The project name must match the official Confirmed Anchors page.

+The project name alone does not prove Anchor Confirmation.

+A copied, reused, similar, or matching project name does not create Anchor Confirmation.

+The project name must resolve through the full official confirmation record.

 The project name must not be vague, fake, misleading, or substituted after confirmation.